AntonelliLab/raxmlGUI/docs/index.md

-raxmlGUI<sup>1,2</sup> is a graphical user interface to RAxML<sup>3, 4</sup>, one of the most popular and widely used software for phylogenetic inference using maximum likelihood.
-This is the first public beta of raxmlGUI v2.0, featuring:
+raxmlGUI 2.0<sup>1</sup>, a complete rewrite of raxmlGUI<sup>2</sup>, is a graphical user interface to RAxML<sup>3, 4</sup>, one of the most popular and widely used software for phylogenetic inference using maximum likelihood.
+This is the initial release of raxmlGUI 2.0, featuring:

 *	Intuitive graphical front-end to set up and run phylogenetic analyses
 *	Seamless integration with RAxML and RAxML-NG available on all major operating systems